LiberTEM/LiberTEM/docs/source/contributing.rst

    It is always a good idea to start development with installing the current dependencies with the above command.
 Having old versions of dependencies installed may cause the build to fail or cause unpredictable failures.
+   In some cases, it makes sense to completely remove the ``node_modules`` folder before installing the node dependencies.

 Once this command finished without errors, you can start a development server (also from the client directory):